 Proteasome inhibitors.
 Bortezomib (Velcade), carfilzomib (Kyprolis), and ixazomib (Ninlaro) are classified as proteasome inhibitors.
 They target specific enzymes called proteasomes that digest proteins in the cells.
 Because myeloma cells produce a lot of proteins (see the Introduction), they are particularly vulnerable to this type of drug.
-Bortezomib is approved to treat newly diagnosed patients.
-The drug also treats recurrent myeloma, as do carfilzomib and ixazomib.
+These drugs may be used to treat newly diagnosed myeloma and recurrent myeloma.

 Histone deacetylase inhibitors.
 Panobinostat (Farydak), an inhibitor of the enzyme histone deacetylase (HDAC), also treats recurrent myeloma.
 HDACs help keep the DNA tightly coiled, while panobinostat helps uncoil the DNA and activate genes that stop or slow the growth of cancer cells.

 Nuclear export inhibitors.
 Selinexor (Xpovio) is a targeted therapy that is given in combination with dexamethasone, a steroid available as a generic drug.
-This combination is used to treat adults with multiple myeloma that has come back after at least 4 previous treatments.
+This combination is used to treat adults with multiple myeloma that has come back after 4 or more previous treatments.
 It may also be given in combination with bortezomib and dexamethasone to people who have received at least 1 previous treatment.

-B-cell maturation antigen (BCMA).
+B-cell maturation antigen (BCMA) targeting agent.
 Belantamab mafodotin-blmf (Blenrep) is an antibody-drug conjugate approved by the FDA to treat adults with recurrent or refractory multiple myeloma who have received at least 4 previous treatments.
-Belantomab mafodotin-blmf uses an antibody to bind to BCMA and delivers chemotherapy to the myeloma cell.
+Belantamab mafodotin-blmf uses an antibody to bind to BCMA and delivers chemotherapy to the myeloma cell.
 BCMA is a protein on the surface of myeloma cells.

 Thalidomide (Synovir, Thalomid), lenalidomide, and bortezomib can also be effectively used as maintenance therapy to extend the disease's response to the initial therapy or after a bone marrow/stem cell transplant.
 However, the decision to undergo a transplant is complex and should be discussed carefully with your doctor.

-Research has shown that maintenance therapy (the ongoing use of a drug) with lenalidomide and/or bortezomib increases how long patients survive and extends how long they live without active myeloma.
+Research has shown that maintenance therapy with lenalidomide and/or bortezomib increases how long patients survive and extends how long they live without active myeloma.
 Maintenance therapy has to be used with some caution, although recent studies have shown significant improvement with survival using this approach.
-Find out more about the basics of maintenance therapy.

 Thalidomide, lenalidomide (Revlimid), and pomalidomide (Pomalyst) are classified as immunomodulatory drugs, which stimulate the immune system.
 These drugs also keep new blood vessels from forming and feeding myeloma cells.
 Thalidomide and lenalidomide are approved to treat newly diagnosed patients.
 Lenalidomide and pomalidomide are also effective for treating recurrent myeloma.

-For example, lenalidomide and dexamethasone as induction and maintenance therapy is recommended for those who are not able to have stem cell transplantation.
+For example, lenalidomide and dexamethasone as induction and maintenance therapy is recommended for those who are not able to have bone marrow/stem cell transplantation.
 Adding bortezomib to this combination has recently been shown to be effective in a clinical trial.
-People with myeloma also receive monthly infusions of bisphosphonate therapy, which are drugs that help to prevent bone disease related to myeloma from getting worse.

 Most people with myeloma receive treatment with bone-modifying drugs.
 These drugs help strengthen the bone and reduce bone pain and the risk of fractures.